Mindfulness And Anxiety

 Mindfulness practices and interventions

-A growing body of research suggests that mindfulness-based interventions are effective methods of managing anxiety.
+A growing body of research suggests that mindfulness-based interventions are effective methods of managing both anxiety and depression.
 In a comprehensive meta-analysis published in the journal Clinical Psychology Review, researchers found that mindfulness-based therapy was as effective as traditional therapies in reducing anxiety.
 They also concluded that mindfulness techniques could reduce stress and recurrent depression, which are common comorbidities for those who experience anxiety.
 Additionally, as mentioned at the beginning of the article, the results of one study suggest that an eight-week mindfulness intervention can help calm anxiety as effectively as escitalopram, an anti-anxiety medication.

 Several different mindfulness approaches have been developed over the years.
 One common mindfulness intervention for anxiety is mindfulness-based cognitive therapy (MBCT), which combines aspects of cognitive behavioral therapy with the principles of mindfulness training.
 Acceptance and commitment therapy is another modality that focuses on improving emotional health through mindfulness.
 Mindfulness-based stress reduction—which was developed by Jon Kabat-Zinn, who first integrated mindfulness with modern therapeutic techniques—is also widely practiced.
 Though there are key differences between these modalities, they all focus on fostering inner peace through increased awareness and acceptance.